+Do you know how to develop a new skill?
 We live, work and operate in an age where the skills development is a sine qua non ability for our advancement in our personal and professional life.
-Moreover, our ability to learn new things, to use them in our everyday life and to, quick, forget them (when our knowledge and skills are not longer valid), is one of the main features of our new knowledge economy.
+Moreover, our ability to learn new things, to use them in our everyday life and to, quick, forget them (when our knowledge and skills are no longer valid), is one of the main features of our new knowledge economy.

 For this reason, it is very important to have a way for quick and efficient skills development, which would permit us, the effortless adaptation to the new conditions and an efficient decision making either in personal or professional level.

 Skills development is not that difficult.
 But it needs time and dedication to prove its results.
 Let’s see how!

 - Develop a vision for yourself WITH the skill you want to acquire [Vision of you in the next day having the skill you want to get.
 Visualize with every possible detail, what you would feel, sense, behave, etc. when you have a new skill].
 For this, you should: